niuers/python/README.md

 * Values live until nothing refers to them.
 A value is 'garbage collected' (reclaimed) when there's no name refers to it.
 Think about 'reference counting' pattern in C++.

 ## Mutable and immutable values
-* Immutable values: numbers, strings, and tuples.
+* Immutable values: numbers, strings, bytes, and tuples.
 Immutable means that the value can never change, instead when you think you are changing the value, you are really making new values from old ones.
-* Mutable values: Almost everything else is mutable, including lists, dicts, and user-defined objects.
+* Mutable values: Almost everything else is mutable, including lists, dicts, bytearray, array.array, collections.deque, memoryview and user-defined objects.
 Mutable means that the value has methods that can change the value in-place.

 ## Assignment never makes new values, it never copies data